hmuhajab/Coupling/README.md

 The coupling metrics for ontology-based systems are represented in OWL: NEC, REC.
 The number of external classes (NEC) is calculated as the number of distinct external classes defined in O.
 The reference to External Classes (REC) is the number of references to external classes in the ontology O.
+Input is the admingeo.owl (The administrative unit ontology in Ordanace Survey (OS) Uk)